Philpott-lab/SingleCellMultiOmics_Xenopus/README.md

 ## Data availability

 Input files used by the R Markdown workflow are provided in the `data/` folder where possible.
-Missing file **data/Xenopus_scATAC_Data_allSublibraries/FragmentFile_filtered_Ascl1_T1_barcodes_cutoff1000.tsv.gz** can be doanloaded from GEO
+Sequencing data has been deposited in the GEO repository with the accession number GSE230767 for the ChIP-seq data and GSE336320 for the multiome snRNA/ATACseq data.